raderth/flowlist/readme.md

 Install the plugin and you should be good to go!

 <h3>Step 7</h3>
-I lied, go to <your-ip/url>/admin and login. the default username is admin and password is lGGN2ZEfmL yes I'm going to fix that at some point
+I lied, to actually setup your form go to <your-ip/url>/admin and login.
+The default username is admin and password is lGGN2ZEfmL yes I'm going to fix that at some point

 <hr>